ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 Again, only seen on windows server.
 To resolve:

 * add account trying to run isisicp to "distributed com users" local windwows group
-* run dcomcnfg and make sure "distributed com users" has approriate default permissions (it should already have appropriate limit permisisons, but check)
+* run `dcomcnfg` command and make sure "distributed com users" has approriate default permissions (it should already have appropriate limit permisisons, but check)